TheRealOXY/donttap.py/readme.txt

 2. Run

 Right-click on donttap.py and hit 'Run with Python (the rocket icon one)'.
+TIP: This may be broken, still fixing this.
+So rather click 'Edit with IDLE 3.7 (32-bit)' then hit F5.
 That's it.

 BTW!
 You can stop the code with 'X' key.
 (It's glitchy sometimes)